NxPKG/khulnasoft-docs/content/cloudflare-one/_partials/tunnel/_warp-to-tunnel-client.md

   list: never
 ---

-To connect your devices to Cloudflare:
+To connect your devices to Khulnasoft:

 1. [Deploy the WARP client](/cloudflare-one/connections/connect-devices/warp/deployment/) on your devices in Gateway with WARP mode.
-The Cloudflare certificate is only required if you want to display a custom block page or filter HTTPS traffic.
+The Khulnasoft certificate is only required if you want to display a custom block page or filter HTTPS traffic.
 2. [Create device enrollment rules](/cloudflare-one/connections/connect-devices/warp/deployment/device-enrollment/) to determine which devices can enroll to your Zero Trust organization.